 The NDC Partnership, at the request of the Ministry of Environment and Tourism is building an online platform to facilitate cooperation on the implementation of Mongolia’s NDC.
 The platform will enable government and Implementing Partners to quickly and easily exchange information and improve collaboration on NDC implementation activities, share and access relevant information and documents, and clearly identify how individual actions and projects play an essential role in reaching common climate goals.

-The government will establish a national Steering Committee and a Technical Committee to coordinate NDC implementation.
+The government will establish a national Steering Committee and a Technical Committee to coordination NDC implementation.

 The Partnership Plan includes:

-- An SDG, NDC, Green Growth Development Strategy with specific actions for gender integration in the second and third National Development Plans;
+- A SDG, NDC, Green Growth Development Strategy with specific actions for gender integration in the second and third National Development Plans

-An In-Country Facilitator funded through the Dutch government is now coordinating the implementation of the Partnership Plan.
+An in-country facilitator is funded through the Dutch government is now coordinating the implementation of the Parntership Plan.